 10. Use branching logic.
 Branching logic can help a participant isolate the response she wishes to provide by a process of elimination.
 Suppose you need a participant to input a cancer diagnosis she had received.
 Given the wide variation in health literacy, we can’t assume she recalls the formal diagnosis.
 It may be more helpful to solicit this information through a series of questions easier to answer.
 Did the cancer involve a solid mass?
 Depending on the participant’s response, the following question might pertain to an organ system (if “yes” is selected) or blood cells (if “no” is selected).
 Just five yes or no questions can narrow a field of 32 options down to one.

 Doesn’t the use of branching logic conflict with strategy of minimizing the number of fields?
 These are guidelines, not rules, so trade-offs are sometimes necessary.
-A drop-down menu showing 32 option may represent just one field, but scrolling through that many selections (not all of which will be visible at once) places an enormous hurdle in front of the participant.
-The mental effort and time spent scrolling on that one field far outweighs any time savings that might be secure by eliminating three fields.
+A drop-down menu showing 32 options may represent just one field, but scrolling through that many selections (not all of which will be visible at once) places an enormous hurdle in front of the participant.
+The mental effort and time spent scrolling on that one field far outweighs any time savings that might be secured by eliminating three fields.
 Meanwhile, you’ll have frustrated the participant.

 11. Use autocomplete.
 There’s another way of solving the history of cancer problem above.
-As long as participant can recall any portion of the diagnosis when spelled out, autocomplete can help them retrieve the full term.
+As long as the participant can recall any portion of the diagnosis when spelled out, autocomplete can help them retrieve the full term.
 The best instances of autocomplete reveal all matches as the participant types, so that upon typing “Lym” a choice is immediate presented among: